 Got leftover cooked spaghetti in the fridge?
-Make an awesome spaghetti frittata loaded with fresh italian-inspired flavors.
+Make this awesome 15-minute spaghetti frittata loaded with fresh Italian-inspired flavors.

 Frittatas have saved me from starvation on countless hungry weeknights.
-And pasta frittata is no exception.
+And spaghetti frittata is no exception.

-- 170 gr / 1 cup sliced cherry tomatoes ( seeds and juice removed)
+- 170 g cherry tomatoes, seeds and juice removed, sliced

 - a bunch of chopped fresh basil and mint

-- In a large bowl add spaghetti and eggs and mix well.
-Season with salt and pepper to taste and fold in the rest of the ingredients.
+- In a large bowl add the spaghetti and eggs and mix well.
+Fold in the remaining ingredients, season to atste with salt and pepper and mix well.

-- Brush with olive oil a medium cast iron skillet and arrange over medium-high heat.
+- Brush with the olive oil a medium cast iron skillet and placeover medium-high heat.

 - Gently pour over the spaghetti mixture.
 Make sure the spaghetti are evenly arranged and almost entirely covered with the eggs & other ingredients.

-- Cook on the stove for about 5 mins, until the frittata edges are solid but the center is still runny.
+- Cook on the stove for about 5 minutes, until the frittata edges are firm but the center is still runny.

 - Remove from the oven and serve warm or allow to cool and serve into slices at room temperature.

 - Store in the fridge in an airtight container for up to 2 days.